padogrid/bundle-hazelcast-3n4n5-docker-debezium_hive_kafka/README.md

 ## Building Demo

 We must first build the demo by running the `build_app` command as shown below.
 This command copies the Hazelcast and `hazelcast-addon-core` jar files to the Docker container mounted volume in the `padogrid` directory so that the Hazelcast Debezium Kafka connector can include them in its class path.
+It also downloads the Hive JDBC driver jar and its dependencies in the `padogrid/lib/jdbc` directory.

 ```console
 cd_docker debezium_hive_kafka; cd bin_sh